OpenFn/gen/README.md

 Hopefully this will Just Work forever now, but I'm making a note here in case

+Note that you currently HAVE to run `bun install` to build the node-calls-python module.
+Using bun's native, no-install installation doesn't seem to work.
+I would like to find a solution to this

+(also, zero bun install means no intellisense from node_modules types, so maybe bun install is fine)

 ## Getting Started

 Install stuff: